 This peak is not in the book.

-Peak 7834 is located on the southeast side of the Big Hole Mountains in the Caribou-Targhee National Forest.
+Peak 7834 is located on the Southeast Side of the Big Hole Mountains.
 It is the first peak west of Pine Creek Pass and ID-31.
-It is a good destination for cross-country skiing during stable snow conditions, and it is an easy walk in the summer.
-A good trail map for this area is provided by Henderson Creek Lodge.
+It is a good destination for cross-country skiing during stable snow conditions and is an easy walk in Summer.
+USGS Fourth of July Peak

-From Victor, Idaho, travel west on Highway 31 to W 9000 South.
+From Victor, Idaho, travel west on ID-31 to W 9000 South.
 Turn on W 9000 South and continue westward until you can travel no farther and park.

-Steve and Margo Mandella did this peak as part of a three-peak loop.
+Steve and Margo Mandella did this peak as part of a 3-peak loop.
 Read about their trip and view their GPS track on the Squirrel Mountain page.

 Pine Creek Summit Route, Class 2

 Access this route from ID-31 at Pine Creek Pass.
-There is a large parking lot on the east side of the highway.
-A good but unsigned trail leaves the pass on the west side of the highway.
-This trail connects with other trails that run nearly to the summit of Peak 7800 and then drops down into the saddle between Peak 7800 and Peak 7834.
+There is a large parking lot on the East Side of the highway.
+A good but unsigned trail leaves the pass on the West Side of the highway.
+This trail connects with other trails that run nearly to the summit of Peak 7800 and then drops down to the saddle between Peak 7800 and Peak 7834.

-Follow the trail to the saddle and then up to the peak’s southeast ridge.
+Follow the trail to the saddle and then up to the peak’s Southeast Ridge.
 At the point where the trail crosses the ridge, you will find a good use trail that quickly leads to the summit.
 The ascent over Peak 7800 gained roughly 1,200 feet in 1.9 miles one-way.
-The trail was in good shape the entire distance (7/2017).
+The trail was in good shape the entire distance (July 2017).